-Inflation 2.30% Payroll growth rate 2.0%

-Salary increase 3.30% to 10.30%, varies by service for CERS non-hazardous

-3.55% to 19.50%, varies by service for CERS hazardous

-(prior year assumptions - 3.05%)

-Investment rate of return

-Healthcare trend rates:

-Pre - 65 Initial trend starting at 7.00% at January 1, 2020, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 12 years.

-Post - 65 Initial trend starting at 5.00% at January 1, 2020, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 10 years.

-Mortality:

-Pre-retirement PUB-2010 General Mortality table for the Non-Hazardous

-Systems, and the PUB-2010 Public Safety Mortality table for the Hazardous Systems, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.

-Post-retirement (non-disabled)

-System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.

-Post-retirement (disabled)

-PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of
+Inflation 0.000/ Inflation 2.30% Payroll growth rate 2.00% Salary increase 3.30% to 10.30%, varies by service for CERS non-hazardous 3.55% to 19.05%, varies by service for CERS hazardous Investment rate of return 6.25% Healthcare trend rates: Pre - 65 Initial trend starting at 6.40% at January 1, 2022, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
+Post - 65 Initial trend starting at 2.90% at January 1, 2022, and increasing to 6.30% in 2023, then gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
+Mortality: Pre-retirement PUB-2010 General Mortality table for the Non-Hazardous Systems and the PUB-2010 Public Safety Mortality table for the Hazardous Systems, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+Post-retirement (non-disabled) System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
+Post-retirement (disabled) PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.

-Discount Rate - The projection of cash flows used to determine the discount rate of 5.68% for non-hazardous and 5.69% for hazardous assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 25 years (closed) amortization period of the unfunded actuarial accrued liability.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 3.13%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 28, 2019.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the System's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the System's trusts.
+Discount Rate - The discount rate used to calculate the total OPEB liability decreased from 5.68% to 5.34% for the non-hazardous fund and from 5.69% to 5.30% for the hazardous fund.
+The projection of cash flows used to determine the discount rate of 5.34 % for non-hazardous and 5.30% for hazardous assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 25 years (closed) amortization period of the unfunded actuarial accrued liability.
+The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 2.45%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2020.
+However, the cost associated with the implicit employer subsidy was not included in the calculation of KPPA's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of KPPA's trusts.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.
 The target asset allocation and best estimates of arithmetic nominal rates of return for each major asset class are summarized in the pension section above.